 We build: Relationships and initiatives from strengths, honoring experience and culture and promoting self-agency.

-Our Programs: Fuel systematic and meaningful change by creating new ways of doing things to solve long-standing challenges by breaking barriers starting at the grassroots level.
+Our Programs: Shift power and fuel systematic change by creating new ways of doing things to solve long-standing challenges by breaking barriers starting at the grassroots level.
+CRIW’s ommunity-led initiatives and cross-sector partnerships create models of what's possible when those most impacted shape the systems meant to serve them.

 We believe: Lasting impact is built through connection.
 We foster community collaborations rooted in shared goals and mutual support.